Drusus Caesar

-Drusus Caesar (Note: An arch at Ticinum erected immediately after his calls him 'Drusus Julius Germanicus', but everywhere else, in coins and other inscriptions, his name invariably appears simply as 'Drusus Caesar'.
+Drusus Caesar (Note: An arch at Ticinum erected immediately after his birth calls him 'Drusus Julius Germanicus', but everywhere else, in coins and other inscriptions, his name invariably appears simply as 'Drusus Caesar'.
 Modern sources sometimes give his full name as 'Drusus Julius Caesar Germanicus'.
 He has also been called "Drusus III", after Drusus the Younger and Drusus the Elder.) (c.
 AD 8 – 33) was the grandson by adoption and heir of the Roman emperor Tiberius, alongside his brother Nero.
 Born into the prominent Julio-Claudian dynasty, Drusus was the son of Tiberius' general and heir, Germanicus.

-Sejanus, the prefect of the Praetorian Guard, had become powerful in Rome and is believed by ancient writers such as Suetonius and Tacitus to have been responsible for the downfall of Drusus the Younger.
+Sejanus, the prefect of the Praetorian Guard, had become powerful in Rome and is believed by ancient writers such as Suetonius and Tacitus to have been responsible for the downfall of Tiberius' son, Drusus the Younger.
 As Sejanus' power grew, other members of the imperial family began to fall as well.
-In AD 29, Tiberius wrote a letter to the Senate attacking Nero and his mother, and the Senate had them both exiled.
+In AD 29, Tiberius wrote a letter to the Senate attacking Drusus' mother Agrippina and brother Nero, and the Senate had them both exiled.
 Two years later, Nero died in exile on the island of Ponza.
 Drusus was later imprisoned following similar charges as his brother, and remained in prison from AD 30 until his death three years later.
 Their deaths allowed for the ascension of their third brother, Gaius Caligula, following the death of Tiberius in AD 37.

 Background and family

-Drusus was born in around AD 8 to Germanicus and Agrippina the Elder.
+Drusus was born in AD 8 to Germanicus and Agrippina the Elder.
 (Note: He assumed the toga virilis in AD 23, meaning he was at least 14 years old at the time.)
 Drusus' paternal grandparents were Nero Claudius Drusus (Drusus the Elder) and Antonia Minor, daughter of Mark Antony and Octavia Minor.
 His maternal grandparents were Marcus Vipsanius Agrippa, a close friend of Augustus, and Augustus' daughter Julia the Elder.
-Drusus had eight siblings: four brothers (Tiberius and Gaius, who died young; Nero Julius Caesar; and another Gaius, nicknamed "Caligula"), three sisters (Agrippina the Younger, Julia Drusilla, and Julia Livilla), and a brother or sister of unknown name (normally referenced as Ignotus).
+Drusus had eight siblings: four brothers (Tiberius and Gaius, who died young; Nero Julius Caesar; and another Gaius, nicknamed "Caligula"), three sisters (Agrippina the Younger, Julia Drusilla, and Julia Livilla), and a brother — born around 17AD — of unknown name (normally referenced as Ignotus).

 As a member of the Julio-Claudian dynasty, he was a close relative of all five Julio-Claudian emperors: his great-grandfather Augustus was the first emperor of the dynasty, his great-uncle Tiberius was the second emperor, his brother Gaius (Caligula) was the third emperor, his uncle Claudius was the fourth emperor, and his nephew Lucius Domitius (more commonly known as "Nero") was the fifth and final emperor of the dynasty.